 I took an IST class last semester and learned about the importance of user experience (UX) and User Interaction (UI) on a website.
 You may have the most incredible story, but if it is not portrayed in an effective way, it is useless.

 - Make your information prominent: be brief and include important information.
-We are a fast paced generation, often times just skimming through text without fully reading the paragraphs.
+We are a fast-paced generation, oftentimes just skimming through text without fully reading the paragraphs.
 It is important to be clear in your points and what you ultimately want to portray.

 - Make things stand out: this can be achieved through text font, coloring, spacing, or the use of pictures.
 But understand that you should never exaggerate this.
 By using too many colors or a scattered variability of text and pictures, the user will begin to lose focus and thus lose interest.
 Keep it simple and eloquent.

 - Avoid Clutter: Keep the layout crisp- simplicity is often ideal.
-Think of the Google homepage layout- text links are clear which allow for the user’s cognitive responses like attention and recognition to be optimized.
+Think of the Google homepage layout- text links are clear which allows for the user’s cognitive responses like attention and recognition to be optimized.

 - Avoid using TOO much: As mentioned before, clutter reduces the user’s attention because the eye wanders and focus is lost.
 This in return will diminish the User Experience